 The correct answer is this: We first need to build a base of consistency.
 I suspect that many of us, myself included, want to do better without first laying the foundation.
 If you have asthma, laying your running foundation takes twice as long and twice as much discipline as our non-asthma-running counterparts because we need to rest more.

 I remember vividly it taking two or three days for me to recuperate from a two mile run.
 Once my lungs were inflamed from a run, any type of movement–laundry, straightening the house, running errands–would be understood by my lungs as exercise.
 I had to stop moving and rest.
 That was when I was on four asthma medications per day.
-I am now med-free and training for my fourth ½ marathon scheduled for November, 2011.
-It took me a couple of years to build my base because I had to rest A LOT.
+I am now med-free and have completed five half-marathon events and the full Los Angeles Marathon in 2014.
+26.2 miles, baby!
+It took me a couple of years to build a strong base because I had to rest A LOT.
 In hindsight I should have taken shorter walks or runs but my ego got in the way.
 Self-imposed chaos!

 We who have EIA have the added benefit of thinking we’re going to pass out and die right in the middle of the trail.
 When I first started running with asthma, as soon as I felt my quads or lungs (weak muscles), the mind trip began.
 I have to stop, I can’t do this, I can’t breathe, I’m in pain, and on and on.
 I had to train myself where my boundary line was.
 I had to remind myself that I’ve climbed that hill before and nothing happened.
 I didn’t pass out, I didn’t die.
 I’m fine.